brendangooden/har-cleaner/README.md

 - **Verbose Output**: See detailed information about what was filtered
 - **Dry Run Mode**: Preview changes without saving

+## Understanding Filter Types

+HAR Cleaner provides two distinct types of filtering that work differently:

+### Entry Filters (Remove Entire Requests)
+These filters **completely remove** HTTP requests/responses from the HAR file.
+When a request matches these criteria, the entire entry is deleted from the output.

+**Available Entry Filters:**
+- `--exclude-types` / `--include-types`: Remove requests based on file extensions or MIME types
+- `--include-url` / `--exclude-url`: Remove requests based on URL patterns
+- `--include-methods` / `--exclude-methods`: Remove requests based on HTTP methods
+- `--include-status` / `--exclude-status`: Remove requests based on status codes
+- `--min-size` / `--max-size`: Remove requests based on response size
+- `--xhr-only`: Only keep XHR/AJAX requests, remove all others

+**Example**: `--exclude-types js,css,png` removes all JavaScript, CSS, and image requests entirely from the HAR file.

+### Content Filters (Keep Requests, Remove Content Body)
+These filters **keep the HTTP request/response entries** but remove or modify the actual content body.
+The request metadata (headers, timing, URLs, etc.) is preserved.

+**Available Content Filters:**
+- `--exclude-content-types`: Keep requests but remove content body for specified MIME types
+- `--max-content-size`: Keep requests but remove content body if larger than specified size
+- `--remove-response-content`: Remove all response content bodies
+- `--remove-request-content`: Remove all request content bodies (POST data)
+- `--remove-base64`: Remove base64 encoded content
+- Privacy options (`--remove-cookies`, `--remove-auth`, etc.): Remove sensitive data while keeping requests

+**Example**: `--exclude-content-types image,video` keeps image/video requests in the HAR file with all their metadata (headers, timing, size), but replaces the actual content with `[CONTENT REMOVED - Type: image/png]`.

+### When to Use Which Filter Type

+**Use Entry Filters When:**
+- You want to reduce HAR file size by removing unnecessary requests
+- You want to focus analysis on specific types of requests
+- You don't need the metadata for filtered requests
+- Examples: Remove all static assets to focus on API calls, only include POST requests for security analysis

+**Use Content Filters When:**
+- You want to preserve request metadata but remove sensitive/large content
+- You need timing and header information but not the actual content
+- You want to sanitize data while keeping the request structure
+- Examples: Remove image content but keep timing data for performance analysis, sanitize responses while preserving request patterns

+**Combining Both Types:**
+Entry filters are applied first (removing entire requests), then content filters are applied to the remaining requests (modifying content).
+This allows powerful combinations like keeping only API requests AND removing large response bodies.

 ## Installation

 ```bash